Azure/Enterprise-Scale-for-AVS/GettingStarted.md

 # Prerequisites
 Prior to deploying to need to ensure you have met the following prerequisites:
-- Access to an exiiting Azure Subscription with [contributor access](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)
+- Access to an existing Azure Subscription with [contributor access](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)
 - [Request  AVS host quota](https://docs.microsoft.com/en-us/azure/azure-vmware/request-host-quota-azure-vmware-solution) for all regions you wish to deploy to
+- Register the Microsoft.AVS resource provider with your subscription

 # Planning
 This section covers the high level steps for planning an AVS deployment and the decisions that need to be made.